Water Milfoil Control

 Key Takeaways

-• Water Milfoil is a submerged weed that is very aggressive and known to create large dense infestations.
+• A water milfoil is a submerged weed that is very aggressive and known to create large, dense infestations.

-• Applying Vision Pond Dye after treatment as a great preventative measure that prevents Water Milfoil regrowth and can restore the look of your pond, giving it a natural blue color.
+• Applying Vision Pond Dye after treatment is a great preventative measure that prevents water milfoil regrowth and can restore the look of your pond, giving it a natural blue color.

 Questions and Answers